slotdawg/ts2020/info/clusterinfo.rst

 Networks
 ........

-The following virtual networks have been pre-configured for each cluster:
+At the beginning of each lab track, you will be instructed to create a user specific VLAN, detailed in the :ref:`clusterassignments` spreadsheet.
+This network will be used for the majority of exercises.
+The following, additional virtual networks have been pre-configured for each cluster:

 .. list-table::
    :widths: 33 33 33